MateoG404/ObsidianCS/ObsidianCS/Defer.md

 ![[Pasted image 20240105113009.png]]

-If we want to recover the programm we can use the method [[Recover]]
+If we want to recover the program we can use the method [[Recover]]